attilammagyar/js80p/README.md

 off each note will be from the correct pitch.

-When the inaccuracy of the two oscillators is set to the same value, and the [MODE](#usage-synth-main-mode) knob is in the Mix&Mod position, then the oscillators will synchronize their randomness: each note will be off from the correct pitch by a random amount, but within a single voice, the two oscillators will be off by the same amount.
+When the inaccuracy of the two oscillators is set to the same value, and the [operating mode](#usage-synth-main-mode) knob is in the _Mix&Mod_ position, then the oscillators will synchronize their randomness: each note will be off from the correct pitch by a random amount, but within a single voice, the two oscillators will be off by the same amount.

 ##### Oscillator Instability